 - Once it has slowed to a mere drip, reinstall your drain plug to stop it dripping while you do the remainder of your work.
 The official torque spec for this is 10Nm.
 If you are replacing the sump/pan as part of your service, then it doesn’t matter, just make it snug to stop the drips.

 - Keep track of your fill plug too.
 You can temporarily reinstall it, or set it aside depending on what the remainder of your service work it.

 Remember you have only drained 40% of the fluid in the transmission.
 The rest is in the Mechatronic valve body, the transmission cooler lines and torque convertor.
 In the upcoming articles I’ll explain how to drain about another 5 liters of fluid out.
-The next step in that process is to remove the pan/sump so we can replace it (since the fluid filter is built into it).
+The next step in that process is to remove the Thermostatic control valve that controls the cooling of the transmission fluid and then to drain the lines.
 Check out that article here.
-[Coming Soon]